 1 John 4:9 “God showed how much he loved us by sending his one and only Son into the world so that we might have eternal life through him.”

-That means that God knows personally what it’s like to see your own child suffer and struggle.
+God knows what it’s like to see your own child suffer and struggle.
 He watched people not understand His son, watched them mock and test His son.
-And then He witnessed His child get beaten and whipped, forced to carry a heavy wooden cross, and nails hammered through His hands and feet to pin Him to that cross.
-His son suffered for hours, and I’m sure He longed to take His son off of that cross, to hold Him tight in His arms, and take Him far away from the cross.
+He witnessed His child get beaten and whipped, carry a heavy wooden cross, and then have nails hammered through His wrists and ankles pinning Him to that cross.
+His son suffered for hours, and I’m sure God longed to take His son off of that cross, to hold Him tight in His arms, and take His beloved, innocent son far away from the cross.
+Oh, yes thank you God for Jesus!

-But He had a plan, He knew there was a glorious purpose in it.
+But God had a plan, He knew there was a glorious purpose in His child’s struggles and suffering.
 I’m sure that didn’t make the pain and helplessness any less for Him though.
-His love for His son was still as strong as ever, but His love for us kept Him going with the plan.
+His love for His son was still as strong as ever, but His love for you and me and for our children kept Him going with the plan.